Concepts of signed graph coloring: Signed graph coloring via signed homomorphisms

 Hence, the relation $ [G,\sigma_1] \longrightarrow [H,\sigma_2]$ is a quasi-order on the class of all signed graphs which is a poset on the class of all signed cores.
 Naserasr, Rollová and Sopena \cite{Homomorphisms} call this order the homomorphism order of signed graphs and say that $[H,\sigma_2]$ bounds $ [G,\sigma_1]$, or that $ [G,\sigma_1]$ is smaller than $[H,\sigma_2]$ instead of writing $ [G,\sigma_1] \longrightarrow [H,\sigma_2]$.
 Furthermore, they extend the notion to classes of graphs, so if $C$ is a class of signed graphs, they say that $[H,\sigma_2]$ bounds $C$ if $[H,\sigma_2]$ bounds every member of $C$.

-Now, as in the case of homomorphisms of unsigned graphs, the smallest order of a signed graph which bounds $[G,\sigma]$ is called the signed chromatic number of a signed graph, denoted by $\chi_{Hom}([G,\sigma])$.
+Now, as in the case of homomorphisms of graphs, the smallest order of a signed graph which bounds $[G,\sigma]$ defines a chromatic number of a signed graph.
+We call it the $h$-chromatic number and denote it by $\chi_{Hom}([G,\sigma])$.
 Analogously, the notion of signed graph coloring can be defined in the following manner.
-A proper coloring of a signed graph $[G,\sigma]$ is an assignment of colors to the vertices of $G$ such that adjacent vertices do not receive the same color and there is a representation $(G,\sigma')$ of $[G,\sigma]$ such that for every pair of colors $a,b$ every edge with one endpoint colored $a$ and the other colored $b$ has the same sign in $(G,\sigma')$.
-The signed chromatic number $\chi_{Hom}([G,\sigma])$ of $[G,\sigma]$ can then be regarded as the minimum number of colors needed for a proper coloring of $[G,\sigma]$.
+A proper coloring of a signed graph $[G,\sigma]$ is an assignment of colors to the vertices of $G$ such that adjacent vertices do not receive the same color and there is a representative $(G,\sigma')$ of $[G,\sigma]$ such that any two edges whose end vertices receive the same two colors have the same sign in $(G,\sigma')$.
+The $h$-chromatic number $\chi_{Hom}([G,\sigma])$ can then be regarded as the minimum number of colors needed for a proper coloring of $[G,\sigma]$.